 11:11-12, 27:12-13, 43:5-7; Ezekiel 11:14-18; Matthew 24:31; etc.)

 Only the saved will enter the Kingdom: some in their glorified bodies, and some in their natural bodies.
-Those who enter the Kingdom in their glorified bodies will be the Church saints who returned with Jesus (Jude 1:14), the two witnesses of Revelation (Revelation 11:10), the resurrected Old Testament saints (Isaiah 26:19; Daniel 12:2), and the resurrected Gentile Tribulation martyrs (Isaiah 65:20; Revelation 20:4).
-Those who enter in their natural bodies will be those who will become the 144,000 Jewish evangelists of the Great Tribulation (Revelation 7:3), the all Israel that was saved at the end of the Tribulation, and the sheep Gentiles of Matthew 25:34-40, who demonstrated their faith in Messiah by rendering help to the persecuted Tribulation Jews (these brothers of mine, Matthew 25:40).
+Those who enter the Kingdom in their glorified bodies will be the Church saints (Jude 1:14) who were raptured prior to the Tribulation and had returned with Jesus at its end, the two witnesses of Revelation (Revelation 11:10), the resurrected Old Testament saints (Isaiah 26:19; Daniel 12:2), and the resurrected Gentile Tribulation martyrs (Isaiah 65:20; Revelation 20:4).
+Those who enter in their natural bodies will be those who had become the 144,000 Jewish evangelists of the Great Tribulation (Revelation 7:3), the all Israel that was saved at the end of the Tribulation, and the sheep Gentiles of Matthew 25:34-40, who demonstrated their faith in Messiah by rendering help to the persecuted Tribulation Jews (these brothers of mine, Matthew 25:40).

 Only those who enter the Kingdom in their natural bodies will bear descendants in the Kingdom (Matthew 22:28-30).
 Throughout the Millennium, all descendants of the Jewish Tribulation survivors will know the Lord (Jeremiah 31:33-34), but the descendants of the sheep Gentiles will have both saved (Isaiah 11:10) and unsaved (Isaiah 65:20) among them.

 There will be a great turning to the Lord throughout much of the Middle East (Isaiah 19:23-25).